leanchess/leanchess.github.io/index.md

 Since the goal is the smallest possible program size, substantial compromises are inevitable.
 LeanChess does not implement any of the following:

-* input validation (i.e., it accepts any four characters as the coordinates of a legal move)
+* input validation (i.e., it accepts any four characters as the coordinates of a legal move),
-* pawn 2-square advance (i.e., it does not consider it, but accepts it as a legal move, see previous bullet)
+* pawn 2-square advance (i.e., it does not consider it, but accepts it as a legal move, see previous bullet),
-* pawn promotion (to queen or otherwise)
+* pawn promotion (to queen or otherwise),
-* en passant capture
+* en passant capture,
-* castling
+* castling,
-* checkmate/stalemate detection
+* checkmate/stalemate detection,
-* threefold repetition rule
+* threefold repetition rule or
-* fifty-move rule
+* fifty-move rule.

 In addition, the UX is most rudimentary, namely:

-* 25x40 text (uppercase for white and lowercase for black)
+* 25x40 text (uppercase for white and lowercase for black),
-* no file or rank labels
+* no file or rank labels,
-* no prompt
+* no prompt,
-* no input indication (except for DOS editions)
+* no input indication (except for DOS editions),
+* OSless editions output all pieces in black and the board in brown,
-* Barebone edition removes the empty square markings
+* Barebone edition removes the empty square markings, and
 * Barebone edition replaces Bs with Os,

 which brings us to: